 A trustee who is subject to a Board inquiry to determine whether the trustee has breached the Code of Conduct has a right to retain and be represented by legal counsel throughout the process.
-Legal expenses will not be paid unless extraordinary circumstances are determined by Board motion.
+Legal expenses incurred by the trustee will not be paid reimbursed unless extraordinary circumstances are determined by Board motion.